shibatch/nofreelunch/README.md

 features.

 * The guidelines aim to alleviate burnout problems for OSS developers.
-* The guidelines include portions of the existing codes of conduct, but written to be as objective as possible concerning the criteria for identifying violations.
-* Clearly states the positioning, that it is non-binding, and that it does not stipulate penalties for violations.
 * The guidelines are designed to avoid adding new responsibilities to the project maintainer.
+* The guidelines are written to be as objective as possible.

 ## How can I use it in my project?